Edit this page

 Source header mapping

-MQTT 5 supports so-called user defined properties, which are defined for every message type.
-In addition, Ditto extracts the following headers from each consumed message:
+MQTT 5 supports user-defined properties.
+Ditto also extracts these headers from each consumed message:

-• mqtt.topic: contains the MQTT topic on which a message was received
+mqtt.topic MQTT topic the message was received on

 {